vigetlabs/craft-classnames/README.md

         composer require viget/craft-classnames

-3. Install the plugin via `./craft install/plugin classnames` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Classnames.
+3. Install the plugin either via the CLI with `./craft plugin/install classnames` (or if using Craft < 3.5.0 `./craft install/plugin classnames`), or in the Control Panel by going to Settings → Plugins and clicking the “Install” button for Classnames.

 ## Using Classnames